aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/sidetrack-ferrofluid-display/index.md

 ![](img_2834-3-large.jpeg)

-Byt the way, if someone wants to try this after me and does not have factor made thing hardened glass, figured this when cleaning my refrigerator.
-Good glasses might be found from Kierrätyskeskus?
+Byt the way, if someone wants to try this after me and does not have access to fresh hardened glass straight from factory, figured this when cleaning my refrigerator: good suitable glass in various sizes might be found from Kierrätyskeskus or Sortti?

 ![](img_2753-2-large.jpeg)